lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 ## Future directions
 Performing a similar mixed-methods analysis on the prediction results made by CLIP1 and CLIP2 each, and then comparing all three runs could bring valuable insight into which features in particular had the most profound effect on the correspondence of the actual category and the one predicted.
 This could be in both directions: which specs increase the model's 'correctness' significantly, and are there perhaps any that we had predicted to be effective, but ended up making no to little difference?

+For the overview collected for H4a/b, it could be directly applicable to get more information on the patterns in the 0-1 category.
+Close-reading analysis could provide directions for specification alterations to get the result to 'flip' to 1-0 or 1-1.
+The correct second-choice classification might be a very useful lead for a relatively low-effort boost (cf. e.g., the 0-0 case).<br>
+The evidence collected for H4a/b being true aligns with the low certainty levels given by CLIP3 for the classification instances in the 'Low-confidence' subset.
+Also in the light of this, we would expect the opposite tendency in the 'High-confidence' subset.

 ## Acknowledgements
 I'd like to thank Ari Vesalainen for providing me with valuable details on the three model runs.